Procedure for Enabling an On-Premises Data Center to Access Service VPCs Using Enterprise Router and Transit VPC

 Create a virtual interface to connect the virtual gateway with the on-premises data center.
 For details, see Step 3: Create a Virtual Interface.

-- Configure routes on the on-premises network device to point to Huawei Cloud.
+- Configure routes on the network device in the on-premises data center.

-The following uses Huawei network devices as an example to describe how to configure a BGP route.
+The following uses a Huawei network device as an example to describe how to configure a BGP route.

 bgp 65525